fpsvogel/blog-2020/posts/2021-03-29-learn-colemak-keyboard.md

 An improved keyboard layout is only half the story: in my next post, I will talk about my new ergonomic keyboard.

 If you are a Colemak pro, you may be wondering why I've made no mention of [EPKL](https://github.com/DreymaR/BigBagKbdTrixPKL) and its cornucopia of extra functions through [extenders](https://forum.colemak.com/topic/2014-extend-extra-extreme/)—undoubtedly useful, but my new keyboard makes that largely unnecessary.
-All that in the next post.
+All that [in my next post](/posts/2021-04-20-keyboardio-atreus.html).